 “Pubic relations is quite different from public relations.”

-But I have an effective proofreading process that helps me find and correct errors before they are published.
+But I’ve developed proofreading pointers over the years that help me find and correct errors before they are published.
 (Except, of course, when the error is a joke.)

-Do you want to know techniques I use on my own writing as well as every article we publish on Copyblogger, so you can use them when you edit your own writing?
+Do you want to learn the techniques I use on every article we publish on Copyblogger, so you can use them when you edit your own writing?

 Walk the line